Summary

 Marketers who capitalize on these opportunities early will be well-positioned to differentiate their campaigns and drive stronger performance outcomes.
 The strategic alignment of retail media data with CTV’s capabilities not only enhances immediate campaign effectiveness but also positions brands for long-term advantages as the channel matures.

-Leaders see beyond today’s CTV challenges
+How do leaders see beyond today’s CTV challenges?

 No emerging advertising channel is without its hurdles, and retail media CTV is no exception.
 Yet, these early obstacles are a common part of the growth curve for any transformative opportunity.
 What sets successful brands apart is their ability to confront these challenges early, turning them into long-term competitive advantages.